Sidsword/Chatbot/README.txt

 make sure you are usinf ANACONDA navigation

-use shuld have python installent
+use should have python installed

 first run gui and then the chatbot